Prevent vision loss and learning disabilities.

 Leverages the camera and flash of a smartphone to capture the red reflex.
 Using sophisticated software and algorithms, we identify the majority of vision risks in children.

 Supports multiple digital workflows and provides 2-way EHR interfaces for larger practices.

-With zero upfront costs, unlimited utilization, and a flat monthly fee, your practice is immediately cash-flow positive.
+With zero upfront costs, unlimited utilization (no per test fees), and a flat, all-inclusive monthly fee, your practice is immediately cash-flow positive.
 Photoscreening is often eligible for third-party reimbursement.

 1. American Academy of Pediatrics Committee on Practice and Ambulatory Medicine, Section on Ophthalmology, American Association of Certified Orthoptists, American Association for Pediatric Ophthalmology and Strabismus, American Academy of Ophthalmology.
 Visual system assessment in infants, children, and young adults by pediatricians: policy statement.
 Pediatrics.
 2016;137:1-3.

 2. Donahue SP, Arthur B, Neely DE, Arnold RW, Silbert D, Rubin JR. Guidelines for automated preschool vision screening: A 10-year, evidence-based update.
 J AAPOS.
 2013;17(1):4-8